Suitcase Guide to Paris, good for every season

 Suitcase Guide to Paris in Spring/Autumn

-It is necessary a suitcase guide for Spring and Fall because during these seasons it is natural being a bit confuse about which clothes take with you.
-During Spring and Autumn it’s like seasons mix!
+It is necessary a suitcase guide for Spring and Fall because during these seasons it is natural being a bit confused about which clothes take with you.
+During Spring and Autumn, it’s like seasons mix!
 You can have sunny days for one day and then cold, rain and wind on another.

 What you can do to prepare the perfect suitcase?
 Just make sure to take thick clothes and comfy shoes.
 A headscarf and a hat could be useful too.

 An umbrella is necessary, so a waterproof jacket.
 A good idea is to bring a very small back or a pouch to wear under your jacket to take what you can’t lose closer to you.

 Anyway, during these seasons you can have the chance to be very chic!